jenkins-x/jx-docs/content/en/blog/news/2021-gitops-pipelines.md

 ## Summary

 We've been on our own digital transformation journey in the world of pipelines and used many different approaches over the years to manage many pipelines across many repositories.

-A few months ago we moved to the above GitOps approach to cloud native pipelines and we are absolutely loving it!
+A few months ago we moved to the above GitOps approach for our cloud native pipelines and we are absolutely loving it!

 Its super easy to:

 * share pipelines across all of your git repositories without copy/paste
 * easily customise pipelines in any project and be able to easily understand what the local changes are and roll them back if required
-* upgrade pipelines across your repositories in a consistent way as you [upgrade your cluster via GitOps](/v3/admin/setup/upgrades/cluster/) so that new versions of pipeline catalogs are upgraded once they pass the system tests.
+* upgrade pipelines across your repositories in a consistent way as you [upgrade your images, applications and cluster via GitOps](/v3/admin/setup/upgrades/cluster/) so that new versions of pipeline catalogs are upgraded once they pass the system tests.

 If you are thinking about using cloud native pipelines with [Tekton](https://tekton.dev/) please try it out and see what you think.
 We'd love to hear your [feedback](/community/)